BryanShin27/replay_fix/README.md

 # replay_fix

-**PLEASE NOTE: Offline Mode only works for versions of the game during which you owned paid game content.
+**PLEASE NOTE: Offline Mode only works for versions of the game during which you owned paid game content (e.g. HotS/LotV/Nova campaigns, co-op commanders, unit/structure skins/etc.).
 If you did not own paid game content during the version of the game which you are trying to recover, this workaround will likely fail for you.
 Moreover, I'm not a subject matter expert on manipulating game data, nor am I associated with people like Talv who are.
 I have simply haphazardly written a program to automate a manual process they have described.**

 Hello, stranger,